 - Even airflow system: Horizontal airflow systems tend to provide more even drying across the trays than vertical systems.
 A horizontal drying action also means you won’t have to rotate your trays, and you can enjoy your dried food without any icky moisture spots.

 - Adjustable thermostat: This is one of the most essential features in a food dehydrator as it allows for better control over the drying process.
 You can use it to maintain, set or change the temperature depending on the quantity and consistency of foods you’re drying and your desired end result.

 - BPA-free trays: Check that your dehydrator comes with BPA-free stainless-steel or plastic trays to ensure there’s no food contamination with harsh chemicals and for extra peace of mind.

 - Transparent lid: A transparent lid is also a great feature if you want to keep an eye on the drying process, especially if you’re new to the game.

 Besides making jerky, a food dehydrator is also a great kitchen gadget to have if you want to reduce food waste and extend the shelf life of your fruit, veggies and meat.
 The major benefit to that is that you preserve foods naturally and with zero preservatives, and without using tons of sugar or brine.
 Plus, dehydrated foods tend to retain more nutrients and minerals as the drying is done at low temperatures over a few hours.
 You can also use a dehydrator to make granola, crackers and cookies, which makes it a more versatile appliance than one might think at first glance.

 Which food dehydrator should I buy?

-When it comes to food dehydrators, the biggest difference in makes and models generally comes from capacity and drying times.
-Those who like to occasionally add dried herbs to their dinners may be better off looking at the smaller capacity models, whereas larger capacity models may suit those who run a catering business, or are looking to dry in bulk.
+When it comes to food dehydrators, the biggest difference in makes and models generally comes down to capacity and drying times.
+Those who like to occasionally add dried herbs to their dinners may be better off looking at the smaller capacity models, whereas larger capacity models may suit those who run a catering business or are looking to dry in bulk.